How Much Does Network Downtime Cost Your Business?

-Business Continuity Price VS Downtime Cost
+Business Continuity Price vs. Downtime Cost

-Despite the fact that business downtime events are becoming more and more expensive, over half of business’s still don’t have a disaster and recovery plan.
+Despite the fact that business downtime events are becoming more and more expensive, over half of businesses still don’t have a disaster and recovery plan.
 Many put it off until a downtime event occurs, which tends to be more costly than investing in a solution now.

 We’re all guilty of procrastinating, but now that you know what a downtime event costs your business, you should use it as a benchmark against what it would cost you to invest in business continuity solution.
 The price range is vast, but to give you an example, our business continuity solution starts at $180/month for our most basic Alto line (and that includes a physical device that sits in your office).
-It does both onsite backup, as well as offsite backup (aka cloud).
-If one of your critical servers crashes, it would take about an hour or two for you to get backup and running.
-The price increases based on the amount of critical business data you need backed up.
+It does both onsite back-ups, as well as offsite backup (aka cloud).
+If one of your critical servers crashes, it would take about an hour or two for you to get back up and running.
+The price increases based on the amount of critical business data you need to be backed up.

 Leased Line Form

 30 Seconds Enquiry Form